alexhamidi/RandomSpotifySongs/README.md

 # Spotibulk

 ## Info
+Spotify is an algorithm that returns a list of related spotify track ids given a set of artists.

-- Supports fetching a very high number of spotify song ids (tested to 2 million, though it took a while)
+- Supports fetching a very high number of spotify ids (tested to 2 million, though it took a while)
 - Uses a Breath-first search approach on artists' related artists to gradually expand the search space
 - Provides several parameters to adjust the search behavior, allowing you to fine-tune the app based on your needs (See usage for details)
 - The primary script can be easily modified to fetch albums or artists